hulkvision/hulkvision.github.io/content/blog/post1.md

 ## # Summary
 While testing Adobe Acrobat reader app , the app has a feature which allows user to open pdfs directly from http/https url.
 This feature was vulnerable to path transversal vulnerability.
-Abode reader was also using Google play core library for dynamic code loading. using path transversal bug and dynamic code loading, i was able to acheive remote code execution.
+Abode reader was also using Google play core library for dynamic code loading. using path transversal bug and dynamic code loading,i was able to acheive remote code execution.

 ## # Finding Path transversal vulnerability